Remod-org/Toilette/README.md

  - `useFriends` -- Use various Friends plugins for determining relationships
  - `useTeams` -- Use Rust native teams for determining relationships
  - `tLimit` -- Per-player toilet limit
+ - `BlockMount` -- If true, only the player or their friends can mount the toilet.

 ## Permissions
  - toilette.use -- Required to use the /toil command.
 Not required for admins.

 ## TODO
- - Add Friends/Teams/Clans support
- - Add configs for useFriends, etc.
- - Optionally require permission to sit on someone else's toilet
- - Set limits and possibly VIP limits
+ - VIP limits